metal-toolbox/iam-runtime/spec.md

 ```

 While this example shows only a single operation being called, a runtime MUST implement every REQUIRED operation for a given service and SHOULD provide implementations for all services defined in this spec.

+### Client and server behavior

+This section describes client (workload) and server (runtime) behavior for IAM runtime implementations.

+#### Transport

+The IAM runtime MUST be reachable using a Unix Domain Socket.
+Network protocols such as TCP are not supported.

+#### Locating the runtime

+Clients SHOULD be configured in advance with the location of a runtime instance.
+Runtime implementations are expected to be deployed alongside workloads, rather than as shared services in a deployment environment.
+As a result, each workload in an environment SHOULD be associated with its own runtime instance.

+#### Authentication

+This specification does not define any particular method for authenticating the client.

 ### IAM runtime interface